Level 3 Extended Diploma in Animal Management

 • Practical Animal Husbandry

-There are also eight further optional units that cover a wide range of aspects of working with different types of animals.
-Students will also undertake a number of placements where they will gain practical experience of working with and caring for animals alongside a practical research project partly based upon their work placement.
+There are also units that cover industry specific topics such as zoo animal management, farm animal management and the pet & rescue industry.
+Students will also be required to undertake work experience at a number of different placements where they will gain practical experience of working with and caring for animals alongside a practical research project partly based upon their work placement.

 Will I need a DBS check for this course?